-Since some steps of this procedure are with MARK 520S performed plugged and/or running, your hands and other parts of your body away from moving and/or electrified parts do not stand of the machine.
-Also, with moving parts.
-Remove and attachments, including the accessories saw blade Remove the belt cover.
+Since some steps of this procedure are performed with the MARK 4 [Shorty] plugged in and/or running, keep your hands and other parts of your body away from moving and/or electrified parts of the machine.
+Also, do not stand in-line with moving parts.
+Remove all accessories and attachments, including the saw blade.

+a.
+Remove the belt cover.
 Slide the headstock and carriage to the right along the way tubes as far as they will go.
 Secure the headstock and carriage locks, then remove the two screws holding the belt cover to the headstock.
-Slide

-- the belt cover off the headstock and to the left along the way tubes, out of the way. - b.
+Slide the belt cover off the headstock and to the left along the way tubes, out of the way.

+- b.
 Plug in and turn on the machine.
 Turn the speed dial toward "Fast" until the tachometer reaches 5,200 RPM or until the top of the drive belt is 1/8" 1/16" below the outside diameter of the lower sheaves, or the high speed stop is en-gaged.
 Use a grease pencil to mark the location of the access hole in the speed control handle on the headstock cast-ing.
 Then turn the speed control handle part of a revolution toward "Slow" until the access hole in the side of the speed control handle is facing up. - c.
-Turn off and unplug the MARK 520S. - d.
+Turn off and unplug the MARK 4 [Shorty]. - d.
 Remove the speed control handle.
 With the access hole in the side of the speed control handle facing up, insert a 3/32" Allen wrench or a slotted screwdriver in the hole and loosen the setscrew holding the handle to the worm control shaft, as seen in Figure D-11.

 - e.
 Loosen the jam nut.
 Hold the setscrew with a 1/8" Allen wrench and loosen the jam nut with a 7/16" open end wrench. - f.
-Plug in and turn on the MARK 520S.
+Plug in and turn on the MARK 4 [Shorty].
 Turn the worm control shaft by hand (or with padded pliers) until the recess in the shaft lines up with the mark on the headstock. - g.
 Adjust the setscrew.
 With the jam nut loose, turn the setscrew until it contacts the control arm quadrant.